cdli-gh/Semantic-Role-Labeler/README.md

-# Semantic Role Labeling system for Sumerian
+# Towards building the first Semantic Role Labeling(SRL) system for Sumerian

 This project is a work undertaken for Google Summer of Code - GSoC 2018 under the organisation CDLI.
 Its larger goal is to develop a standalone semantic role labeler for the Sumerian language.